sidgarimella/conveyor/README.md

 `pip install jupyter-conveyor`

-Conveyor is only compatible with Python 3.5 and above.
+Conveyor is only compatible with Python versions > 3.5.

 #### Documentation